cbrunet/python-poppler/docs/index.rst

 * :ref:`usage` section is about how to actually use the python-poppler library.

-* :ref:`contributing` section is about submiting bugs or pull requests to the project.
+* :ref:`contributing` section is about submitting bugs or pull requests to the project.

-* :ref:`changelog` section gives informations about releases of the project.
+* :ref:`changelog` section gives information about releases of the project.

 * :ref:`reference` lists all modules, classes, and methods.
 The reference section is still a work in progress...